My name is and my goal is to exclusively breastfeed my baby.

 If I have a Caesarean section, I would like to hold my baby skin-to-skin as soon as possible after the operation.
 If I am unable to for some time after the delivery, then please allow my partner or support person to hold my baby skin-to-skin.

 Please assist me to hand express my colostrum milk.
-If my baby and I are separated due to medical reasons, help me to hand express within six hours after birth to establish and maintain my milk supply and get the milk to my baby.
+If my baby and I are separated due to medical reasons, help me to hand express within one hour after birth and at least eight times in 24 hours to establish and maintain my milk supply and get the milk to my baby.

 Special Care Nursery